Skip to navigation Skip to main content Skip to footer Website's SVG icons

 The Scotsman remarked that Aberdeen was one of the most architecturally distinctive cities in Europe, so taking the time to walk around the city's streets will have you marvelling at the sights.

 There's lots of green areas throughout the city which are great spots for a picnic in the sunshine, including Seaton Park, on the banks of the River Don.
-Mr Therm is a popular former steam engine which has now become part of a playground - perfect for little explorers.

 With a classic mix of old and new, take in the charming Old Town, with the 15th-century fortified cathedral; Scotland's oldest bridge, the 13th century Brig o' Balgownie; and the University of Aberdeen, which dates back to 1495.